RayenKhazraoui/house_buildyear_prediction/README.md

-# 🏠 Dutch House Construction Year Prediction with Transfer Learning (EfficientNetB0)
+# Dutch House Construction Year Prediction with Transfer Learning (EfficientNetB0)

-This project applies **transfer learning** using an **EfficientNetB0** model to predict the **construction year** of houses in the Netherlands, based on Google Street View images.
+This project uses transfer learning with an EfficientNetB0 model to predict the construction year of houses in the Netherlands based on Google Street View images.

 ---

-## 📸 Project Overview
+## Project Overview

-### 🔍 Objective
+### Objective

-The goal is to estimate the construction year of Dutch homes using exterior visual features captured from Google Maps imagery.
+The goal of this project is to estimate the construction year of Dutch homes using visual features from exterior images retrieved through Google Maps.

-### 📁 Dataset
+### Dataset

-- **Source**: The **DAG-register** (Datasets Achtergrondgegevens Gebouwen), an open dataset containing:
+- **Source**: The DAG-register (Datasets Achtergrondgegevens Gebouwen), an open dataset that contains:
-  - Coordinates (lat/lon) of buildings in the Netherlands
+  - Geographic coordinates of all buildings in the Netherlands
-  - Registered **year of construction** for each building
+  - Official construction years
 - **Sampling**:
   - 25,000 buildings were randomly selected
-  - Street View images were collected for each building using the **Google Maps API**
+  - Google Street View images were collected for each using the Google Maps API

-### 🧭 Camera Orientation
+### Camera Orientation

-To ensure that each building is properly visible in the Street View image:
+To ensure that each house is clearly visible in the image:
-- The camera heading was automatically calculated using the angle between the **available Street View location** and the building’s actual coordinates
+- The Street View camera heading was computed based on the angle between the building's coordinates and the closest available Street View location
-- This method ensures that the front facade is generally well-captured
+- This method aimed to frame the front of each house as accurately as possible

 ---

-## 🤖 Model Architecture
+## Model Architecture

-- Base model: **EfficientNetB0** with pretrained **ImageNet** weights
+- EfficientNetB0 was used with pretrained ImageNet weights
-- The **top 4 layers** of the model were unfrozen for fine-tuning
+- The top four layers were unfrozen for fine-tuning
-- The model outputs **classification logits** over **13 bins** of construction years (each bin covers a decade, e.g. `1900–1909`, `1910–1919`, ..., `2020–2029`)
+- The output layer classifies into 13 decade-based bins, such as 1900–1909, 1910–1919, ..., 2020–2029

 ---

-## 📊 Results
+## Results

-- ✅ **Top-1 Accuracy**: ~40%
+- Accuracy for exact bin prediction: approximately 40%
-- 🔢 **Number of bins**: 13
+- Total number of bins: 13
-- ⚖️ Random baseline: ~7.7%
+- A random guess would result in about 7.7% accuracy
-- 📉 Most incorrect predictions were within ±1 bin of the actual construction year
+- Most errors were within one bin of the correct decade

-This level of accuracy is decent, considering the subtle differences in architectural features across decades.
+Given the subtle differences between houses built in different decades, this is a fairly strong performance.

+---

-## 🖼️ Prediction Examples
+## Prediction Examples

 <img src="prediction_1.jpeg" width="200"/>
 <img src="prediction_2.jpeg" width="200"/>
 <img src="prediction_3.jpeg" width="200"/>

----